MGlower-RU/GPT_assistant_tg/README.md

 ## Today

 - Bring out command function into another file
-- Adapt get function for statuses
+- Adapt get function for statuses -- maybe set status locally
+- set messages locally and chat history in Firestore
+- keep apikey locally and update on its change (/apikey command)